vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2021-0028/README.md

 ### December 23, 2021 - 1330 PST

-No major updates between the last update and this one, to the VMSA, blog posts, or the Q&A. Over the holidays please subscribe to the VMSA mailing list, security-announce@lists.vmware.com, from the VMSA page itself (link is below in the links), and to the KB articles for products you run.
+No major updates between the last update and this one, to the VMSA, blog posts, or the Q&A. Over the holidays please subscribe to the VMSA mailing list from the VMSA page itself (link is below in the links), and to the KB articles for products you run.

 Barring any breaking news the next update here will be Monday, December 27th.
 If the VMSA is updated during that time we will update this document as well.